ShadowDev01/BackupX/README.md

 * y:         years (i.e. 2022-2023)
 * m:         months (i.e. 1-12)
 * d:         days (i.e. 1-30)

+# you can use $ or % to define your variables in pattern: $num or %num     $ext or %ext
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 # Example of using Variables in Patterns.json